 What Are Cottage Garden Plants?

 I have many of these, but not all.

 Some don’t grow easily in my hardiness zone or are not readily available at my local nursery in spring.

-Check out these cottage garden flowers:
+Whatever method you use to start seeds, check out these cottage garden flowers:

 - black-eyed susans